ndl-lab/layout-dataset/readme_en.md

 ## Overview of the datasets

-NDL-DocL datasets can be accessed via the following URL. <br/>
+NDL-DocL datasets can be accessed via the following URLs. <br/>
 The latest version is 1.0 (as of Dec.
 9, 2019). <br/>

-Rare Books and Old Materials: https://lab.ndl.go.jp/dataset/dataset_kotenseki.zip Materials published after 1868: https://lab.ndl.go.jp/dataset/dataset_kindai.zip
+Rare Books and Old Materials: https://lab.ndl.go.jp/dataset/dataset_kotenseki.zip <br/>
+Materials published after 1868: https://lab.ndl.go.jp/dataset/dataset_kindai.zip